pmcgrenery/WxBrief/TESTING.md

 2. The logo further hints at the purpose of the site.
 Wx is short for weather and the cloud image around the letters adds to the impression of what the site is for.
 3. The user sees the hero text that gives a brief description of the service.
 4. Text below this gives further details on what the site offers.
-5. An About page on the site gives further information to the user in an accordian type display.
+5. An About page on the site gives further information to the user in an accordion-type display.
 The subsections are About Us, FAQ and Legal Disclaimers.

 <img src="docs/user-story-1.png" style="width:600px">
 <br/>